binkley/layers-java/README.md

 1. Walk layers from oldest to newest.
 2. If a key is already cached, do not recompute.
-3. For a given new key, find all its values, for example, to sum them.
+3. For a given new key, find it's most recent (applicable) rule.
-4. For a given new key, find it's most recent (applicable) rule.
+4. For a given new key, find all its values, for example, to sum them.
-5. Some rules may be complex, and be interested in the whole layers.
+5. Some rules may be complex, and be interested in the all layers.

 ## `Layers`